 Whether you are inactive and simply want to increase your steps by a couple thousand, you want to hit 10000 steps a day, or you want to be a high stepping outlier and crank out 15000 to 20000 steps or more, this post is going to show you easy and clever ways to do it.

 By the way, I’m assuming you already have a fitness tracker or an app for your mobile phone that tracks steps.
-Otherwise, that would be tip number one.
-I use the Fit Bit Charge 4.
-Amazon sometimes has this model at a discount of 20% or more.
-This is our Amazon associates (affiliate) link.
+If not, that would be tip number one because studies prove that using a step tracker increases your steps.

 1. Schedule your walks